schoeberl/librelane/docs/source/usage/using_macros.md

   * may be used during STA (see [relevant section](#sta)).
 * {term}`SPICE` (`.spice`): Optional
   * currently unused, but may be used in the future for hierarchical {term}`LVS`.
-As OpenLane produces a SPICE view of all macros, it is prudent to include it anyway.
+As LibreLane produces a SPICE view of all macros, it is prudent to include it anyway.
 * {term}`SDF` (`.sdf`): Optional
   * currently unused.
-As OpenLane produces SDF views of all macros, it is prudent to include it anyway.
+As LibreLane produces SDF views of all macros, it is prudent to include it anyway.
 * {term}`Yosys` JSON Header (`.json`): Optional
   * A JSON netlist produced by Yosys that provides the Powered Netlist in a Python-parseable format.

-## In OpenLane Configurations
+## In LibreLane Configurations

-Macros are declared in OpenLane configurations in the global variable {var}`::MACROS`.
+Macros are declared in LibreLane configurations in the global variable {var}`::MACROS`.
 Macros is a dictionary, which in JSON is going to be just a dictionary/hashmap, where the keys are the name of the macro (not instances thereof) and the values are a Python dataclass.
-You can find the API reference for the macros hashmap at {class}`openlane.common.Macro`, but a less mechanical explanation is as follows:
+You can find the API reference for the macros hashmap at {class}`librelane.common.Macro`, but a less mechanical explanation is as follows:

 ```{tip}